sehidcan/easygentoo/README.md

 "Easy Gentoo" is a bash script, which is basically a combination of Gentoo Handbook steps, that installs Gentoo Linux from a stage3 tarball.
 The overall procedure is unattended, everything is handled by script.
-Installation includes "localization (English and Turkish), kernel compilation, X server setup, desktop environment setup (Xfce)" and more.
+Installation includes "localization (English, Brazilian and Turkish), kernel compilation, X server setup, desktop environment setup (Xfce)" and more.
 These steps are enabled or disabled according to a profile.

 Profile is a simple text file which has the necessary options, settings etc. for the installation.
 (Profile must be named as "profile") With